Benoît Poelvoorde: Career

 For his work in A Place on Earth (2013), Poelvoorde received a Magritte Award for Best Actor.

 He played God in the satirical movie The Brand New Testament (2015).

 Personal life

 In November 2008, the actor suffered from depression and was briefly hospitalized at his request in the psychiatric unit of the CHR of Namur.
-The actor revealed in interviews that he suffers from bipolar disorder.
+The actor revealed in interviews that he has bipolar disorder.

 In 2019, during the shooting of the movie Raoul Taburin a un secret, based on the book by Jean-Jacques Sempé, Poelvoorde had a bicycle accident and received 17 stitches.